Uljin–Samcheok Landings: DMZ skirmishes and tensions (1966–1967)

-The years of 1966 and 1967 were riddled with a number of low-intensity border skirmishes, which mainly involved coordinated DPRK spy activity along the Korean Demilitarized Zone (avoiding the American guarded sector) accompanied by several firefights.
+The years of 1966 and 1967 were riddled with a number of low-intensity border skirmishes, which mainly involved coordinated DPRK spy activity along the DMZ (avoiding the American guarded sector) accompanied by several firefights.
 On November 2, 1966, North Korean forces ambushed the 23rd Infantry Regiment two days after U.S. president Lyndon B Johnson's visit to South Korea.
 In 1967, the number of incidents increased, but they were of lower magnitude, consisting primarily of brief coordinated ambushes which resulted in casualties from both sides, and the destruction of military property such as jeeps and patrol boats.

 The DPRK agents also began sizing up the South Korean defenses in order to lay the groundwork for insurrection.
 Most belonged to the Reconnaissance General Bureau, an important subdivision under the KWP liaison department responsible for a majority of DMZ activity.
 These guerrilla agents preferred to strike in the favourable conditions of autumn: the longer nights, dry ground, and fog.
 Unlike the North, the South possessed no counter-guerrilla units in 1966, although by January 1967, motivated by the "November 2nd incident," General Bonesteel and his personal committee devised a new four-layer anti-infiltration strategy to hamper the DPRK under the Counter Infiltration Guerilla Concepts Requirements Plan of 1967.
-In terms of sea infiltration, the defense was largely left up to the Republic of Korea Army, which were uncoordinated and ill-equipped with necessary radio and communications.
-Meanwhile, while the allies fortified their defenses as best they could, Kim Il-sung launched a domestic crash program to train elite special warfare units, which would eventually amount to the completion of the all-officer 124th and 283d Army Units in 1968.
+In terms of sea infiltration, the defense was largely left up to the ROKA, which were uncoordinated and ill-equipped with necessary radio and communications.
+Meanwhile, while the allies fortified their defenses as best they could, Kim launched a domestic crash program to train elite special warfare units, which would eventually amount to the completion of the all-officer 124th and 283d Army Units in 1968.

 However, internal tensions were already mounting between the allies.
 The South Korean leadership demonstrated aggressive hopes of reunification and an escalation of the conflict.
-However, General Bonesteel, according to the United States priority in Vietnam, remained committed only to defending South Korea against DPRK threats.
+However, Bonesteel, according to the United States priority in Vietnam, remained committed only to defending South Korea against DPRK threats.
 Bonesteel avoided deploying heavy weaponry and artillery in order to avoid entangling South Koreans in the casualties, which Park viewed as representative of the U.S.' uncommitted nature and indecisiveness.
 Ultimately, Bonesteel intended to keep the status quo in which South Korea played second fiddle to Vietnam, even if it meant costing lives and suppressing the South Korean leadership, while maintaining unceasing vigilance along the border in case of any further major DPRK attack.